Personal, Social, Health & Citizenship Education

 The visits are led by our head and deputy head boys and head girls who conduct live interviews in assembly with the different professionals in order to find out what their job involves and what personal skills and qualities you would need to develop in order to aspire to the job.

-Head girl Chloe says, “It was so exciting to learn about each person and what they do – there’s a lot more to it than what you might first think!”
+Previous Head girl Chloe said, “It was so exciting to learn about each person and what they do – there’s a lot more to it than what you might first think!”

 Here is what some of our pupils have to say about the visits: